');

 About Jacksonville, OR

-Jacksonville is a small community in Oregon with a population of 2,991 residents.
-The median household income is $114,500 per year, which is above the national average.
-The median age in Jacksonville is 55 years.
+Jacksonville is a small town located in Oregon with a population of 2,991 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $114,500 per year, which is 52% above the national median of $75,149.
+The median age of 55 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Jacksonville Ranks in Oregon